Chart Color Schemes

 Appin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of the suburb of Appin (NSW) is around 3,282 people.
-This figure reflects a 69-person increase since the 2021 Census, which recorded a population of 3,213 people.
-This growth is inferred from the resident population estimate of 2,786 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 156 validated new addresses since the Census date.
-This results in a population density ratio of 32 persons per square kilometer.
-Over the past decade, Appin has shown resilient growth patterns with a compound annual growth rate of 3.7%, outperforming its SA3 area.
-Interstate migration contributed approximately 61.0% to overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+As of November 2025, the estimated population of the Appin (NSW) statistical area (Lv2) is around 3,775.
+This reflects a growth of 562 people since the 2021 Census, which reported a population of 3,213.
+The increase was inferred from AreaSearch's estimation of the resident population at 3,423 in June 2024, based on the latest ERP data release by the ABS, and an additional 156 validated new addresses since the Census date.
+This results in a population density ratio of 37 persons per square kilometer.
+The Appin (NSW) (SA2) has seen a growth rate of 17.5% since the 2021 Census, surpassing both the state's growth rate of 7.6% and the metropolitan area's growth.
+This growth was primarily driven by interstate migration, contributing approximately 61.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Future population trends predict exceptional growth for Appin, placing it in the top 10 percent of statistical areas across Australia.
-By 2041, the area is expected to expand by 8,561 persons based on aggregated SA2-level projections, reflecting an increase of 270.8% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Future population trends predict exceptional growth for the Appin (NSW) (SA2), placing it in the top 10 percent of statistical areas across the nation.
+By 2041, the area is expected to expand by 9,005 persons based on aggregated SA2-level projections, reflecting an increase of 234.2% over the 17 years.

 Frequently Asked Questions - Population